-AmazonBasics Adjustable Monitor Stand
+Amazon Basics Adjustable Monitor Stand

-We know that most people probably aren't expecting to pay too much for a monitor riser, though, so this AmazonBasics option is a great way to sidestep the cost.
+We know that most people probably aren't expecting to pay too much for a monitor riser, so this Amazon Basics option is a great way to sidestep the cost.

 Plus, it has the benefit of being adjustable, with three different heights you can use it at, which is great for workstations multiple people might be using.
-However, it does feel a lot cheaper as a result, with its plastic construction not quite as impressive.
+It frees up a section in the middle for some basic storage, too, which is a nice bonus.

 Huanuo Monitor Stand

 - Simple function and style